shriyays/ByteMe_128/README.md

 # Cervical Cancer Risk Detection Model

+### Built during a datathon hosted by IBM using IBMz VMs and secured the first place with my team.

 We are all aware of cancer is a deadly disease to treat and hard to diagnose before it is too late.
 Its nature of recurring after a while is very difficult to cope with.
 So why not prevent its occurrence as a whole?
 On researching, we came across information that cervical cancer was one of the most preventable types of cancer and concluded to work on this project.

 Our model helps classifying the risk of cervical cancer based on certain factors which do not require medical testing.
 In fact a short interrogation of the person who wants to test their health would be enough for the model to predict the risk.